paul-macfarlane/econo_me_backend/README.md

 # EconoMe Backend

 Backend for the EconoMe Project.
+This is just a simple API that allows users to create and manage their own budgets.

+I built this to familiarize myself with Python and to learn more about FastAPI.

+The project uses FastAPI for the API, SQLAlchemy for the ORM, and Alembic for database migrations.

 ## Getting Started